iotics-live/iotics-Controller/iotics/DOCS.md

    [![Open this add-on in your Home Assistant instance.][addon-badge]][addon]

 1. Click the "Install" button to install the add-on.
-1. Update the add-on config with the claim code you've got in the previous step.
 1. Start the "iotics Controller" add-on.
 1. Login to the iotics admin interface and complete the setup process.